University of Minnesota Crookston Campus Policy

 Holistic Reviewers

-• Recommend matriculation conditions, if appropriate
+• Recommend matriculation conditions, if appropriate.

 Admissions Committee

-• Conduct second-level holistic review of applications
+• Conduct second-level holistic review of applications.

-• Assess reliability of holistic review processes
+• Assess the reliability of holistic review processes.

 Academic Departments

-• Recommend enrollment targets and standards for admission
+• Recommend enrollment targets and standards for admission.

 Institutional Effectiveness Office